Buckingham Canal

-The Buckingham Canal is a 796 km-long fresh water navigation canal, that parallels the Coromandel Coast of South India from Kakinada City in the Kakinada district of Andhra Pradesh to Viluppuram District in Tamil Nadu.
+The Buckingham Canal is a 796 km-long fresh water navigation canal, that parallels the Coromandel Coast of South India from Kakinada of Andhra Pradesh to Parangipettai near Chidambaram of Tamil Nadu.
 The canal connects most of the natural backwaters along the coast to Chennai (Madras) port.

 The canal was constructed during British rule, and was an important waterway during the late nineteenth and early twentieth centuries.
 Competition from rail and later road transport diminished its importance, and during the 20th century portions became unusable and badly polluted.
 More recently there is increased interest in the canal's potential to protect coastal communities from flooding by tsunamis and cyclones as well as provide a navigable waterway, and projects have been undertaken to restore and improve the canal.

 In the Dravida Munnetra Kazhagam party's 2021 election manifesto, the party promised that the canal will be rehabilitated.

 Construction

 The first segment of the canal was a saltwater navigation canal, constructed in 1806 from Madras to Ennore for a distance of 11 mi.
 It was initially called Cochrane's Canal, after its principal financier Basil Cochrane.
 Subsequently, it was extended north to Pulicat Lake, 40 km north of Chennai.
 The canal was taken over by the government of Madras Presidency in 1837 and further extended, ultimately reaching 315 km north of Chennai to Gudivada Kalava on the banks of the Krishna River in Andhra Pradesh, and 103 km south of Chennai to Marakkanam in Tamil Nadu.
 It was briefly renamed Lord Clive's Canal.
 However, the section in Chennai was known as Cochrane's Canal for much of the 19th century.

 During 1877 and 1878, the people of Chennai suffered from the terrible Great Famine and more than six million people perished.
 The 8 km stretch, linking the Adyar and Cooum rivers, was built in 1877–78 at a cost of ₹3 million as a famine relief work.
 The canal was named the Buckingham Canal in 1878 because the link, was built on the orders of the then Governor, the Duke of Buckingham and Chandos.

 The canal lost its importance for many years as a result of the competition of the railways, and regained its importance after the Second World War.
 One of the works undertaken in the Second Five Year Plan was the development of the Buckingham Canal, including linking the canal with Madras harbour, with a contribution of Rs.
 115 lakhs by the Central Government.
 This work was considered necessary to conserve an existing asset serving as an inter-state waterway supplementing the railway capacity and providing a useful means of transport for large quantities of goods between the States of Andhra and Madras.